 - system Any object that is a valid argument to freud.locality.
 NeighborQuery.from_system. - query_points ((N{query_points} , 3) numpy.ndarray, optional) Query points used to calculate the correlation function.
-Uses the system's points if None (Default value = None). - orientations $((N{points}, 4) \text{ numpy.ndarray})$ Orientations associated with system points that are used to calculate bonds.

-• neighbors (freud.locality.NeighborList or dict, optional) - Either a NeighborList of neighbor pairs to use in the calculation, or a dictionary of query arguments (Default value: None).
+Uses the system's points if None (Default value = None). - orientations ((N{points}, 4) numpy.ndarray) Orientations associated with system points that are used to calculate bonds. - neighbors (freud.locality.NeighborList or dict, optional) Either a NeighborList of neighbor pairs to use in the calculation, or a dictionary of query arguments (Default value: None). - max_num_neighbors (unsigned int, optional) Hard limit on the maximum number of neighbors to use for each particle for the given neighbor-finding algorithm.
+Uses all neighbors if set to 0 (Default value = 0).